RavenAlexander/Capstone-ECommerce-Project/README.md

 ### Dependencies
 In order to run both the frontend and backend successfully, these dependencies must be installed using `npm install`:
-    "react": "^18.3.1",
+* "react"
-    "react-dom": "^18.2.0",
+* "react-dom"
-    "react-router-dom": "^6.23.1"
+* "react-router-dom"
-    "cors": "^2.8.5",
+* "cors"
-    "dotenv": "^16.4.5",
+* "dotenv"
-    "express": "^4.19.2",
+* "express"
-    "jsonwebtoken": "^9.0.2",
+* "jsonwebtoken"
-    "mongoose": "^8.4.1",
+* "mongoose"
-    "multer": "^1.4.5-lts.1",
+* "multer"
-    "path": "^0.12.7"
+* "path"

 I used Vite to create the React environment.
 To use Vite you must run the command:
 `$ npm create vite@latest`

-and then `npm run dev` in your chosen directory.
+and then `$ npm run dev` in your chosen directory.

 ## Overall Reflection
 I made a project that meets all of the specified requirements.
 Although not included in the code, the appropriate index used for my database is '_id' which is already set up by default.
 I did not see a need to create a code for this as it felt redundant.
 I wanted to adhere to DRY coding principles and prevent redundancy.

 This was a complex project that used multiple React hooks such as UseRef, UseState, UseContext, useEffect and many JSX Components.
-I learned a lot about how to write conditional shortcuts in React such as the '?' operator to determine whether the value of an object is truthy or falsy.
-By using this operator, it helped me to avoid any of my code values returning "undefined" because React does not allow that.
+I learned a lot about how to write optional chaining in React using the '?.' operator to determine whether the value of an object is truthy or falsy.
+By using this operator, it helped me to avoid any of my code values returning "undefined" React errors.

 I added creative elements and a personal touch to my project through the use of CSS styling.
 I love using CSS and enjoyed the opportunity to use both grid and flex displays interchangeably.
 I believe I delivered an engaging experience to the end-user, by giving the opportunity to browse through multiple shop categories as if it were an actual clothing shop.

 ### Challenges / Blockers
 This project was very interesting and I felt challenged at times when dealing with mapping products and applying the appropriate React keys.
 Eventually I got it figured out, though.
 The code works as intended.